 If you’re wondering whether Pixar’s newest movie Inside Out will make you cry, the answer is maybe.
-I know because I saw it a few days ago, thanks to Discount Tuesdays at the local movie theater and two very bored children (we’re on week two of summer vacation people, things are not looking good).
+I know because I saw it a few days ago—thanks to Discount Tuesdays at the local movie theater and two very bored children (and yes, it’s only week two of their summer vacation).

-I’m not a particularly weepy person save for the occasional down day, random reminders of my deceased mother in the grocery store, when I get all the way home before realizing I picked up the wrong carry out order, and when watching an especially rousing musical number.
-So you see, I only cry for the best most important reasons.
+I’m not a particularly weepy person, save for the occasional down day, the random reminders of my deceased mother in the grocery store, when I get all the way home before realizing I picked up the wrong carry out order, and when watching an especially rousing musical number.
+So you see, I only cry for the best, most important reasons.

-I typically don’t like writing about movies, but the message of Inside Out is so spot on for anyone who’s experienced a loss or gone through a tough transition that I almost feel like covering this movie is in my job description.
+I typically don’t like writing about movies, but the message of Inside Out is so spot on for anyone who’s experienced a loss or gone through a tough transition.
+So much so that I almost feel like covering this movie is in my job description.
 Before our adult readers dismiss what I have to say, I want you to know this movie falls among a handful of movies that transcend what you typically expect from animated movies.

-On the surface these movies are made for children with their beautiful animation and funny characters, but on a deeper level they really effectively tackle themes and issues around growing up (Inside Out, Toy Story), death, loss, and grief (Up, Big Hero 6), and even existential themes (that’s you again, Toy Story).
-In doing this, they often allow grown-ups to see these concepts from a younger more innocent perspective in ways that are thought-provoking, disarming, and profound.
+On the surface, these movies are made for children with their beautiful animation and funny characters—but, on a deeper level, they really effectively tackle themes and issues around growing up (Inside Out, Toy Story); death, loss, and grief (Up, Big Hero 6); and even existential themes (Toy Story).
+In doing this, they often allow grown-ups to see these concepts from a younger, more innocent perspective in ways that are thought-provoking, disarming, and profound.

-I’m horrible at summaries and synopses (that’s the plural of ‘synopsis’, I looked it up), but I want to convey to you why this movie is great for children who’ve experienced losses of any kind.
-I’ll try not to include many spoilers but proceed with caution if you want to see the movie with completely fresh eyes.
+I’m horrible at summaries and synopses, but I want to convey to you why this movie is great for children who’ve experienced losses of any kind.
+I’ll try not to include many spoilers, but proceed with caution if you want to see the movie with completely fresh eyes.

 Even adults can struggle to name their emotions from time to time.
 In my experience, children are seldom cognizant of the ebb and flow of their feelings or the idea that they have many different emotions rattling around in their cute little brains.
 Inside Out is essentially told from the perspective of the main character 11-year-old Riley’s emotions who are personified as the characters Joy, Fear, Sadness, Anger, and Disgust.

-Of course humans experience a broader range of emotions than just these five, anyone who’s been through grief can attest to that.
-The director and his team had to identify a few key emotional players so they called in an expert psychologist, Paul Ekman, who helped them hone in on their main characters.
-These characters represent 5 of the 7 emotions which Ekman says have universal facial signs (the two they excluded were surprise and contempt).
+Of course, humans experience a broader range of emotions than just these five.
+Anyone who’s been through grief can attest to that.
+But the director and his team had to identify a few key emotional players, so they called in an expert psychologist Paul Ekman to help them hone in on their main characters.
+These characters represent 5 of the 7 emotions which Ekman says have universal facial signs; the two they excluded were surprise and contempt.

-You know the type of person who is always telling you to “be positive!” and “look on the bright side!”?
-This is the person who is really uncomfortable with things like tears and sorrow and they believe it’s personally their job to take away your pain.
-Well, that’s Joy and everywhere you look she’s there chasing Sad away.
-But Joy isn’t able to control things in the way she has in the past and throughout the movie Joy, along with the audience, has to learn that it’s not only okay to feel sad, but sometimes its an important and necessary part of being able to feel joy.
+You know the type of person who is always telling you to “Be positive!” and “Look on the bright side!”?
+The person who is really uncomfortable with things like tears and sorrow, who believes it’s personally their job to take away your pain?
+Well, that’s Joy and, everywhere you look, she’s there chasing Sadness away.
+But Joy isn’t able to control things in the way she has in the past and, throughout the movie, Joy—along with the audience—has to learn that it’s not only okay to feel sad, but sometimes it’s an important and necessary part of being able to feel joy.

-P.P.S. – In part of the movie both Joy and Sad leave the control center of Riley’s brain and so she can only feel fear, anger, and disgust.
-I love that they depicted how disconnected, isolated and confused someone can feel due to the absence of certain emotions.
+P.P.S.
+In part of the movie, both Joy and Sadness leave the control center of Riley’s brain and so she can only feel Fear, Anger, and Disgust.
+I love that they depicted how disconnected, isolated, and confused someone can feel due to the absence of certain emotions.
 This could be an interesting conversational starting point for any child impacted by depression.

 A main crux of this movie is how emotions impact Riley’s memories.
 Memories are represented by colored balls and the balls are colored depending on the memory.
-So a happy memory is yellow, a sad memory is blue, a disgusting memory is green, you get the picture.
-Throughout Riley’s childhood, most of her memories appear to be happy, but then she has to move and say goodbye to her friends and her home and many of the memories turn blue.
+So a happy memory is yellow, a sad memory is blue, a disgusting memory is green, and so on.
+Throughout Riley’s childhood, most of her memories appear to be happy—but then she has to move and say goodbye to her friends and her home, and many of the memories turn blue.

 Emotions are really tricky; they defy definition, there’s no consensus on how many there even are, and they constantly change.
-Also, as adults it’s difficult to remember how our emotions were felt or understood when we were children.
+As adults, it’s difficult to remember how our emotions were felt or understood when we were children.
 Inside Out simplifies this concept and illustrates emotions in a way that makes it really easy for us to talk to kids about their feelings and how their feelings might influence their behavior.